fatima-amani/a2a-multi-agent-travel-planner/README.md

-# a2a multi agent travel planner
+# A2A Multi Agent Travel Planner

 ## Description
 This project is a multi-agent system for travel planning.
 It consists of three agents that communicate with each other using the Agent-to-Agent (a2a) communication protocol.
 The system can help you plan your trip by finding hotels and checking the weather.